Lodges and holiday parks in Gwynedd

 Immerse yourself in the breathtaking landscapes and rich cultural heritage of Gwynedd, nestled in the heart of North Wales.
-Embark on an adventure in Snowdonia National Park, home to Snowdon, the highest peak in Wales.
-Hike to the summit for awe-inspiring panoramic views or explore the park's diverse landscapes, including dramatic waterfalls, pristine lakes, and lush valleys.
+Explore Snowdonia National Park, home to Snowdon, the highest peak in Wales.
+Hike to the summit for awe-inspiring panoramic views or explore the park's diverse landscapes and outstanding natural beauty, including dramatic waterfalls, pristine lakes and lush valleys.
 Uncover Gwynedd's storied past as you explore its historic castles.
 Behold the grandeur of Caernarfon Castle, a UNESCO World Heritage site, or wander through the medieval walls of Harlech Castle, perched on a hill overlooking the coast.
 Discover charming coastal towns like Porthmadog, where quaint streets and sandy beaches beckon, or visit the enchanting village of Portmeirion, an architectural gem surrounded by lush gardens.
-Whether you're after a coastal or countryside location our lodges and holiday parks in Gwynedd deliver a tranquil retreat from the hustle of modern life.
+Whether you're after a coastal retreat or a countryside adventure, our lodges and holiday parks in Gwynedd can provide the perfect base for your holiday in Wales.

 Dog friendly lodges in Gwynedd